Kyuss: As Kyuss (1991–1995)

 Kyuss' first line-up consisted of vocalist John Garcia, guitarist Josh Homme, bassist Nick Oliveri and drummer Brant Bjork.
 The band gradually built a local following in Palm Desert, California and frequently performed at parties in and around the isolated towns of Southern California's desert areas.
 These impromptu and predominantly outdoor shows, referred to locally as "generator parties", consisted of small crowds of people, beer drinking, and the use of gasoline-powered generators to provide electricity for the equipment.
 Homme commented that playing in the desert "was the shaping factor for the band" noting that "there's no clubs here, so you can only play for free.
 If people don't like you, they'll tell you.
 You can't suck."

-The band then signed with independent record label Dali, who released their debut album, Wretch, in September 1991.
+The band then signed with independent record label Dali, a subsidiary of the Elektra Records-distributed Chameleon Records, who released their debut album, Wretch, in September 1991.
 Several songs on the album were re-recorded versions of those that appeared on the Sons of Kyuss EP.
 Album sales were sluggish, though the band was quickly making a name for itself as a live act.
 Guitarist Josh Homme soon gained a reputation for his unique downtuned, psychedelic style of guitar playing, and his convention of playing electric guitars through bass guitar amplifiers to create a bass-heavy sound.

 In 1992, the band, along with new producer Chris Goss, began work on their next album, Blues for the Red Sun.
 Goss understood the band, and was able to accurately capture their live sound in the studio.
 Released in June that year, the album was critically hailed and is today widely regarded as a pioneering stoner rock record.
 By the end of 1993, they were invited to open nine dates for Metallica touring Australia.
 Comparisons to stoner rock godfathers Black Sabbath became common, though Homme claimed to have little knowledge of the band at the time but Bjork asserted he and Oliveri were hugely influenced by the British group.
 Oliveri left the band following completion of the album and Scott Reeder, who had been approached about joining Kyuss five to six months earlier during a West Coast tour with The Obsessed, made his debut at the release party for Blues for the Red Sun.